What is Stormceptor EF?

 Stormceptor EF is designed to protect waterways from hazardous material spills and stormwater pollution.
 Stormceptor EF effectively targets sediment (TSS), free oils, gross pollutants and other pollutants that attach to particles, such as nutrients and metals.
-Stormceptor EF’s independently tested and verified, patent- pending treatment and scour prevention platform ensures pollutants are captured and contained during all rainfall events.
+Stormceptor EF’s independently tested and ISO-ETV verified, patent- pending treatment and scour prevention platform ensures pollutants are captured and contained during all rainfall events.

 Stormceptor EF also offers design flexibility in one platform, accepting flow from a single inlet pipe, multiple inlet pipes, and from the surface through an inlet grate.
 Stormceptor EF can also accommodate a 90-degree inlet to outlet bend angle, and tailwater conditions.

 WHAT IS A TRUE OIL GRIT SEPARATOR (OGS)?

 An Oil Grit Separator, also commonly referred to as an OGS should demonstrate the treatment of both sediment (TSS) and hydrocarbons.
 With Canadian stormwater regulatory landscape quickly advancing, communities are requiring third-party, verified test performance, and ISO Verification.
 Not all technologies are engineered the same.
 There are three critical OGS performance features which clearly define a true Oil and Grit Separator: